davidmalcolm/gcc-python-plugin/docs/passes.rst

 .. classmethod:: gcc.Pass.get_roots()

-   Returns a tuple of `gcc.Pass` instances, giving the 5 top-level passes within GCC's tree of passes, in the order described above.
+   Returns a tuple of :py:class:`gcc.Pass` instances, giving the 5 top-level passes within GCC's tree of passes, in the order described above.

 .. classmethod:: gcc.Pass.get_by_name(name)

-   Get the gcc.Pass instance for the pass with the given name, raising ValueError if it isn't found
+   Get the :py:class:`gcc.Pass` instance for the pass with the given name, raising ValueError if it isn't found

 .. py:class:: gcc.Pass

-   This wraps one of GCC's `struct opt_pass *`, but the wrapper class is still a work-in-progress.
-Hopefully we'll eventually be able to subclass this and allow creating custom passes written in Python.
+   This wraps one of GCC's `struct opt_pass *` instances.

-   Beware:  "pass" is a reserved word in Python, so use e.g. `ps` as a variable name for an instance of gcc.Pass
+   Beware:  "pass" is a reserved word in Python, so use e.g. `ps` as a variable name for an instance of :py:class:`gcc.Pass`

    .. py:attribute:: name